Gillian Keegan: Parliamentary career

+Junior ministerial roles

 Keegan was appointed Parliamentary Private Secretary (PPS) to HM Treasury in September 2018.
-In January 2019, she became PPS to the secretary of state for defence.
-Keegan became PPS to the home secretary in May 2019.
-Keegan endorsed Rory Stewart during the 2019 Conservative Party leadership election.
+In January 2019, she became PPS to the Secretary of State for Defence.
+She became PPS to the Home Secretary in May 2019.
 She became PPS to the Secretary of State for Health and Social Care in September 2019.

-In February 2020, she was appointed Parliamentary Under-Secretary of State for Apprenticeships and Skills, a junior ministerial role at the Department for Education, and was the first former apprentice to hold the office.
+In February 2020, Keegan was appointed Parliamentary Under-Secretary of State for Apprenticeships and Skills, a junior ministerial role at the Department for Education, and was the first former apprentice to hold the office.

-In August 2020, Keegan was criticised for being on holiday during the GCSE and A-Level grading controversy.
-She defended herself by stating that she was not the minister responsible for A-Level and GCSE qualifications.
+In August 2020, Keegan was criticised for being on holiday during the GCSE and A-level grading controversy.
+She defended herself by stating that she was not the minister responsible for A-level and GCSE qualifications.
 She said that although she had been the duty minister for the first two weeks of summer recess, she had obtained special permission to take her government computer with her to continue working during this period.

 In the September 2021 reshuffle, Keegan was appointed Minister of State for Care and Mental Health.
-During the July 2022 United Kingdom government crisis, Keegan did not respond to a press enquiry by the Chichester Observer to comment on her decision not to resign.
-Following the announcement by Boris Johnson that he intended to resign as party leader, Keegan released a statement in which she praised the prime minister's leadership and announced that she would remain a minister in his government.
+Following Boris Johnson's resignation as prime minister, Keegan released a statement in which she praised the prime minister's leadership.